Franklinliu/SpCon-Artifact/README.md

 ### RQ1.
 Role Mining Evaluation

-We build a tool `benchmarkminer` to evaluate role mining on any external benchmark smart contracts with groundtruth.
+We build a tool `benchmarkminer` to evaluate role mining on any external benchmark smart contracts with ground truth.
 By default, `benchmarkminer` will evaluate on the [provided OpenZeppelin benchmark smart contracts](./ISSTA2022Result/RoleMiningBenchmarkandResults/OpenZeppelin1000calls10methods) with the manually verified [ground truth](`./ISSTA2022Result/RoleMiningBenchmarkandResults/OpenZeppelin1000calls10methods-label.xlsx`).
 ```
 usage: benchmarkminer [-h] [--benchmark BENCHMARK] [--groundtruth GROUNDTRUTH]